A HORROR THRILLER

 It’s no secret that theater-going audiences love horror thrillers.
 And Latino viewers, who drive a statistically disproportionate amount of ticket sales in the USA, love them even more!
 They over-index by even more in this category.
 Let’s give them something to get excited about.

-The success of films like La Llorona, Sinners, and Rosario are proof that audiences are looking for ethnic horror - horror that comes at new themes, from new angles, from new perspectives.
+The success of films like The Legend of La Llorona, Sinners, and Rosario are proof that audiences are looking for ethnic horror - horror that comes at new themes, from new angles, from new perspectives.
 This film is based on the Dominican legend of the CIGUAPA.
 Well known to millions on the island, but unknown to the world at large, this foundation means that we get to introduce a brand new monster with a built-in audience into the horror movie pantheon.

 This project aims squarely at an adult segment, with a hard R rating bringing action, blood, and guts to get butts in seats.
 There are several sequences in this film that will prove controversial, driving conversation about this online before it even comes out: brawls, machete fights, and illegal cockfighting round out a script with themes about machismo, male competition, class dynamics, camaraderie, and greed.

-Dominicans all know who the Ciguapa is, and now the rest of the world will too, through MACHETEROS
+Dominicans all know who the Ciguapa is, and now the rest of the world will too, through MACHETEROS.

 Improving on- and off-screen representation of Latinos, their stories, and their culture could generate billions of dollars in new revenue for the industry.